LukasDZN/bulkDelete/README.md

 ## Usage

-First, create a `bulkDelete.script.js` file, and copy-paste this code:
+First, create a `bulkDelete.script.js` or `bulkDelete.script.ts` file, and copy-paste this code:

 ```js
 import bulkDelete from 'LukasDZN/bulkDelete'